- Travel and Places»

 Starting from Commondale village, pass one of the finely-constructed red brick houses - using the locally-manufactured bricks - along the Kildale road.
 Turn right off this road and head towards the first stone 'trod' or causeway, and cross Whiteley Beck.
 This trod leads past a pair of war memorials to two loal men, Grenadier Guardsmen Robbie Leggott (killed in action in 1916) and Alf Cockerill (who died of his wounds sustained in fighting in 1914).
 These fellows were known to have been found of walking around their home turf before enlisting.

 Finding the track onward to 'Hob on the Hill' is not easy, but even if you pass too far along the track you find a pre-historic stone boundary alignment.
 This takes you up some way to the left of the 'Hob'.
 Look out for this marker (a bit like a standing stone sausage).
 The boundary marker has carved on it 'S Hob on the Hill' (O.S.
 Ref.
 646 124) and stands amid an excavated tumulus or Bronze Age burial mound.
 Often used in names (e.g. 'Hobson'), A 'Hob' derives from folklore linked to witchcraft and has been described as a hairy, ugly dwarf that dwelt in moorland steadings (a bit like the modern concept of Trolls).
-On the other side of the stone see the inscription 'RC 1798', referring to local landowner Robert Chaloner Esquire, (whose family later owned mines near Guisborough).
-Around it are the aligned stones dating back several thousand years.
+On the other side of the stone see the inscription 'RC 1798', referring to local landowner Robert Chaloner Esquire, (whose descendants owned iron ore-bearing land near Guisborough that was mined in the latter 19th Century).
+Around it are aligned stones that have been there several thousand years.
 You might like to leave the path to the south-west to investigate 'Hob on the Hill' and view the unique stone and earth bank boundary.

 The stones - one of which has been carved with a cross to denote a 'change of spiritual ownership' - of the 'boundary wall' are set in a low embankment.
 Look around towards Castleton village in the south-east and Danby Dale beyond.
 Westerdale is to the right of Castleton.
 Looking northward you can see the North Sea beyond Guisborough (out of sight at this point below you).
 Westward are the Cleveland Hills ('Kliffe-land' or 'Cliff-land' to the Danes who settled the lower-lying land in the Guisborough-Stokesley area).
 Head roughly north-east - seaward - and locate a track that takes you to a line of boundary stones, then almost due north to 'Hob Cross'.
 At the bottom end of the boundary stones is 'Hob Cross' itself, just before the corner of a walled field.
 Along the way is a boundary stone marked 'SK AWD 1844' and below that 'TC 1856'.
 The next stone is 'Hob Cross' itself, marked like 'Hob on the Hill' with 'RC 1798' (O.S.
 Ref 646 134).
 This is the half-way point.
 Nearby is a private memorial to 'Lilian Foulkes RIP 3/7/1914 to 24/6/2007'.